strapi/strapi/tests/cli/tests/strapi/strapi/README.md

 - run `yarn install` to add project to workspace; do not commit any changes to yarn.lock
 - run the command this test is for
 - if output looks as expected, copy and paste it to this string
-- you may need to run test:clean before tests can run again
+- you may need to run `yarn test:clean` before tests can run again

 For rows that have backslashes (\\) in the output, you must manually escape them with another backslash (\\)